-The FBI began the CODIS program as a pilot project in 1990.
+The FBI's CODIS program began as a pilot project in 1990.
 The DNA Identification Act of 1994 (Act) authorized the FBI to establish a national index of DNA profiles for law enforcement purposes.
-The Act, along
+The Act, along with

-2 DNA, or deoxyribonucleic acid, is genetic material found in almost all living cells that contains encoded information necessary for building and maintaining life.
-Approximately 99.9-percent of human DNA is the same for all people.
-The differences found in the remaining 0.1-percent allow scientists to develop a unique set of DNA identification characteristics (a DNA profile) for an individual by analyzing a specimen containing DNA.
+1 DNA, or deoxyribonucleic acid, is genetic material found in almost all living cells that contains encoded information necessary for building and maintaining life.
+Approximately 99.9 percent of human DNA is the same for all people.
+The differences found in the remaining 0.1 percent allow scientists to develop a unique set of DNA identification characteristics (a DNA profile) for an individual by analyzing a specimen containing DNA.

-with subsequent amendments, has been codified in a federal statute (Statute) providing the legal authority to establish and maintain NDIS.3
+subsequent amendments, has been codified in a federal statute (Statute) providing the legal authority to establish and maintain NDIS.2